j-4ck/j-4ck.github.io/_publications/2023-07-19-paper-title-number-2.md

 Exploitation and notes
 ------

-If we go to the URL stated in the output, we can see we have our shell. albeit rendered slightly wrong, but functioning
+If we go to the URL stated in the output, we can see we have our shell.
+Albeit rendered slightly wrong, but functioning
 ![shellOutput](/images/pluck5.JPG)

 Since all stages of the attack are automated now, the only data you need before carrying out an attack is: